 Jeff grew up with a fascination for all things mechanical which led to his love of cars, boats and motorcycles.
 It seemed only natural that he would ultimately choose a career in the automotive industry.
 Jeff started work at Autosport in 1986 working after school and summers learning the trade.
 Passionate about this field of work he quickly became lead refinish technician in 1989 and continued this role until 2001 when taking on a management position allowing him to learn the business side of the collision repair industry.
 In 2003 Autosport opened the Valley location where Jeff served as the general manager leading to co-ownership of the business.

-They are members of First United Methodist Church in Opelika.
-Shey is an Opelika Rotarian and serves on the board, a current member of the Lee county Master Gardeners Association and currently serves as Board Chairman for the Opelika Chamber of Commerce and as a disaster team captain for the Lee County Red Cross.
+They are members of Auburn Community Church in Auburn.
+Shey is an Opelika Rotarian and serves on the board and is immediate past president, a current member of the Lee county Master Gardeners Association, a current board member of the CCRE and most recently served as Board Chairman for the Opelika Chamber of Commerce and as a disaster team captain for the Lee County Red Cross.
 He is a former board member of the Lee county Red Cross, Southern Union State Junior College collision repair advisory boards, former Jaycees member and past president and former board member for the Youth for Christ.
 Shey’s passions include serving Christ through many trips to Orphanage Emmanuel in Honduras as well as other trips through church and Red Cross for disaster clean up.
 Shey’s hobbies include gardening, scuba diving, motorcycle riding, traveling, and snow skiing.
 Shey is also a professional sand sculptor.
+Shey is also a licensed property and casualty insurance agent.